Future14473/JARGON/README.md

   - Swerve drive
 - Parameter estimation
 - Tutorial/documentation
-- Short papers enplaning all the math used
+- Short papers explaining all the math used
 - OpenCV frameworks
 - Visual interface (but that's like GUI stuff which takes time)